isara-c/isara-c/README.md

-## Welcome to my GitHub repository!
-This is where I share my hobby project.
+## 👋 This is where I share my hobby project.
 My main professional works and activities are hosted on [GitLab](https://gitlab.com/isara.c).

 ---